 Unlocking Talent is a research project supported by VSO and Norweigian Government.
 Lead by the University of Nottingham, the project evaluates the use of onebillion apps in closing the gap in maths.
-Beginning in Milawi, this research found that from 8 weeks of using the apps, children made 18 months learning gains in maths skills.
+Beginning in Milawi, this research found that from 8 weeks of using the apps, children made up to 18 months learning gains in maths skills.

 As this research continued, the University and onebillion questioned whether or not this way of working could be replicated beyond Milawi.
 This is where I joined the team and together we ran a pilot a study across the schools in the federation that I work for.
-We found similar learning gains here, as well as in other small scale pilot studies from UK schools.
+We found similar learning gains here, as well as in other small scale pilot studies from UK.
 So in June, we launched the UK’s first ever large scale evaluation of tablet technology and maths attainment.

-The apps are used with Early Years children that have been identified as working below age-related expectations.
+The apps are used with Early Years children who have been identified as working below age-related expectations.
 They work on activities set by the teacher in the app for up to 30 minutes a day.
 The learning is 1:1, personalised and self-paced.
 These children access this app as well as normal teaching practices and traditional interventions.
 When combined like this, the learning gains have been huge.

 The findings from the initial UK pilot studies can be found here.

 A Cross-Cultural Study